inspirehep/author.xml/README.md

 <a name="template"></a>
 ### Template author.xml
-You should already have the author.xml template from [How do I get author.dtd and author.xml?](<#getauthordtd) The parts you will have to fill in are shown in this diagram:
+You should already have the author.xml template from [How do I get author.dtd and author.xml?](<#getauthordtd) The parts you will have to fill in are shown in the diagram that follows.
+For the data fields that you have to fill in, these are described underneath at [Explanation of data value fields in author.xml](#tablexmlelements).
+In some cases you will need to pick up values from another place, as described in [Data values obtained elsewhere](#infoneeded).

 ![author-xml-template](images/author-template-1.png)

+I want to go back up to ['How do I fill in the values in author.xml?'](#howfillauthorxml)

 <a name="tablexmlelements"></a>
 ### Explanation of data value fields in author.xml